wevansprojects/ShellSetup/README.md

 ZShell Setup: https://christitus.com/zsh/ - An Excellent Tutorial on setting up ZSH from Scratch <br>
 ZShell .zshrc: https://thevaluable.dev/zsh-completion-guide-examples/ - For those who want to further customize their .zshrc file <br>
+Powerlevel10: https://github.com/romkatv/powerlevel10k - The ZShell plugin to add icons and color to the ZShell

 Fzf: https://github.com/junegunn/fzf.vim - Fuzzy Finder <br>
 Used for Vim and the command line you can type ctr + r and then search your zsh history or in vim ctr p search for files <br>